-- Federal law designed to protect the privacy of education records.
+- The Family Educational Rights and Privacy Act (FERPA) is the federal law designed to protect the privacy of education records.
 It also provides guidelines for appropriately using and releasing student education records. - It is intended that students' rights be broadly defined and applied.
 Therefore, consider the student as the "owner" of the information in his or her education record, and the institution as the "custodian" of that record.